zdsman/fsetgrp-api/README.md

 #### Parameters
 - **Filters** (optional) - One or more filters
-  - `Owner` - The FRN of an owner to filter the results
+  - `Owner` - The FRI of an owner to filter the results
-  - `Assignments` - The FRN of one or more assignments to filter
+  - `Assignments` - The FRI of one or more assignments to filter
-  - `Users` - The FRN of one or more users
+  - `Users` - The FRI of one or more users

 #### Response
 ```
 {
     'Groups': {
-        'GroupFrn': 'string',
+        'GroupFri': 'string',
         'GroupName': 'string',
-        'OwnerFrn': 'string'
+        'OwnerFri': 'string'
     }
 }
 ```
 #### Details
 - **GroupName** - New name of the group
-- **GroupFrn** - FRN of the group
+- **GroupFri** - FRI of the group
-- **OwnerFrn** - User FRN of the group owner
+- **OwnerFri** - User FRI of the group owner

 ### Describe Group
 Get information about a single FSET Group.